eschnett/wavetoy3/README.rst

 |Build Status| |Coverage Status|

 A progression of WaveToy implementations in Haskell.
-This is step 2, introducing more abstract concepts such as Monoid, VectorSpace, and Manifold.
+This is step 3, where we allow different represenations for functions.

 Problem description
 -------------------